-Inquiry Area 1 - Student SuccessPart A
+Inquiry Area 1 - Student Success

+Part A

-Student Success Student Performance Social and Emotional Learning Access to Rigorous Texts and Tasks Data MAP, SBAC, Grades Panorama Survey HMH Into Reading, Write From the Beginning, Envision Math, Amplify Science Reviewed Areas for Growth: Our Math proficiency and Science is at or below 50% Problem Statement 1 43% of our students are on track to be proficient in both FLA and Math.
-Critical Root Causes Lack of consistency in regards to alignment to standards and rigor of tasks during Tier 1 instruction and lack of specific intervention during Tier 2 instruction.
+Student Success Student Performance Social and Emotional Learning Access to Rigorous Texts and Tasks Data MAP (Projected CRT Proficiency), SBAC, Grades Panorama Survey HMH Into Reading, Write From the Beginning, Envision Math, Amplify Science, Look Fors, Pacing Guides, Teacher Clarity Guides Reviewed Areas of Strength: We have shown progress academically and we are maintaining growth similar to student group and emic.
+Areas for Growth: Our ELA and Mathematics proficiency for the 61st percentile is at 65% .
+Problem Statement 52% of our students are on track to be proficient in both ELA and Math.
+Critical Root Causes t Lack of consistency in regards to alignment to standards and rigor of tasks during Tier 1 instruction and lack of specific intervention during Tier 2 instruction.
 Also, using supplemental materials that are below grade level when students are struggling.
 Additionally, failing to motivate students who require more rigor and challenge for enrichment.